das-Saurav/ml-fraud-detection/README.md

 # ml-fraud-detection
-Using ML algorithms to detect various fraud transactions
+Using ML algorithms to detect various fraud transactions The data source is in the data dictionary file

 ## Business Context
 This case requires trainees to develop a model for predicting fraudulent transactions for a